znuny/manual/source/admin/packagemanagement/index.rst

 File Management
 ===============

-If a package is not completely installed or has a modified file you will see a red X (1) next to the file name by clicking on this you will be able to get to this screen which will show you a diff of the file and the changes that have been made so that you can restore these if necessary.
+If a package is not completely installed or has a modified file you will see a red X (1) next to the file name, by clicking on this you will be able to get to this screen which will show you a diff of the file and the changes that have been made so that you can restore these if necessary.
 Restoring is done by reinstalling the package.
-This will not affect the database data or any other settings within your system. you can also download individual files by clicking on the disk (2) icon on the right-hand side.
+This will not affect the database data or any other settings within your system.
+You can also download individual files by clicking on the disk (2) icon on the right-hand side.

 .. image:: images/file_diff.png
     :alt: File Diff Image